Knowing how to replace GPU thermal paste on your graphics card can greatly improve the cooling and the temperature range at which it runs.

 6. Reassemble the heatsink

-Make a start with each screw (don’t tighten any one of them up fully) until you have all of them hand fitted with a few thread turns in.
+Make a start with each screw (don’t tighten any one of them up fully) until you have all of them hand-fitted with a few threads turned in.

-Now you will be able to go back with your screwdriver and tighten them up a few turns at a time while rotating through between screws to ensure even tightening up of the heatsink.
+Now you can go back with your screwdriver and tighten them up a few turns at a time while rotating through between screws to ensure even tightening up of the heatsink.

 Be careful never to overtighten screws.
 You don’t want them to strip.
 Trying to repair stripped threads will be difficult and will most likely result in replacing the GPU cooler entirely.

-The heatsink should now be making good contact with the GPU’s contact surface.
+The heatsink should now make good contact with the GPU’s contact surface.

 7. Reinstall the graphics card

 Reinstall the graphics card the same way you took it out.
-Keep the card nice and level and carefully line it up as you insert it back into its slot.
+Keep it nice and level, and carefully line it up as you insert it back into its slot.

-If you locking clip at the rear of the card slot was a sliding type, slide it back into the locked position.
+If the locking clip at the rear of the card slot was a sliding type, slide it back into the locked position.

-Return the screws back into place to secure the card properly.
+Return the screws into place to secure the card properly.

 If you need to test your GPU to see if it’s working correctly, read our article on how to test your GPU to see if it’s working.

 Now that you have replaced the thermal paste on the GPU, you should notice an improvement in the range of operating temperatures.
-This will aid in improved stability and longevity.
+This will aid in improved performance, stability, and longevity.